euwbah/musescore-xen-tuner/DEVELOPMENT.md

 The first line contains the number of midi ticks per quarter note, and the second line onwards contains midi play events or tempo changes.

 Tempo changes are denoted by having `-2` staff index.
 Tempo is given in BPM, and `tick` refers to the tick at which the tempo change occurs.

-## HEWM Support

-In HEWM, every accidental is represented by a single ASCII symbol.

-This plugin

 ## Data Structures